gloveboxes/contoso-sales-azure-openai-assistant/docs/docs/start-chatting.md

 Suggest setting light mode as generally better for an audience.

-1. From the top right, select user icon
+1. From the top right, select the user icon.
-1. Select Light Mode
+1. Select Light Mode.
-1. Start with chat history closed
+1. Start with chat history closed.

 ![ux-intro](media/ux-intro.png)